 By 1942, the human computers had become essential to operations.
 A memo that April stated: "The engineers admit themselves that the girl computers do the work more rapidly and accurately than they could."

-In the 1940’s Langley also began recruiting African-American women as human computers, but due to segregation laws these "West Area Computers" were kept separate from their white counterparts.
-This changed in the 1950s as NACA (later NASA) integrated and the “human computers” extended into the broader scientific community at NASA.
+In the 1940's Langley also began recruiting African-American women as human computers, but due to segregation laws these "West Area Computers" were kept separate from their white counterparts.
+This changed in the 1950s as NACA (later NASA) integrated and the "human computers" extended into the broader scientific community at NASA.
 By the 1960s they numbered in the hundreds.
-This exhibit features three of these pioneers: Dorothy Vaughn, Katherine Johnson (photo, above), and Hampton native Mary Jackson.
+This exhibit features three of these pioneers: Dorothy Vaughan, Katherine Johnson (photo, above), and Hampton native Mary Jackson.